Adult & Private Lessons · NYC

 Student recitals are milestones in your musical journey—opportunities to celebrate progress, build confidence, and share music with supportive audiences.
 Whether you’re a nervous beginner or an experienced performer, our recitals provide the perfect environment to shine.

-Book your free trial lesson today and start preparing for our next recital.
+Book your trial lesson today and start preparing for our next recital.
 Or if you’re already a Kalman student, talk to your teacher about performing at our upcoming event!

 Bi-annual student recitals in Manhattan & Brooklyn.
 Supportive environment, all levels welcome, anxiety reduction strategies.
 Celebrate your musical progress with the Kalman community.

-Tell us your goals and schedule—we’ll craft a plan that fits.
+Tell us your goals and schedule—we'll craft a plan that fits.
+Lessons starting from $50.

 Fill out your info and we'll be in touch shortly